Laravel-Backpack/docs/7.x-dev/crud-uploaders.md

 }
 ```

 You can now use `CRUD::field('avatar')->type('custom_upload')->withFiles();` and it will use your custom uploader.
-What happen behind the scenes is that Backpack will register your uploader to be ran in 3 different model events: `saving`, `retrieved` and `deleting`.
+What happens behind the scenes is that Backpack will register your uploader to run on 3 different model events: `saving`, `retrieved` and `deleting`.

 The `Uploader` class has 3 "entry points" for the mentioned events: **`storeUploadedFiles()`**, **`retrieveUploadedFiles()`** and **`deleteUploadedFiles()`**.
 You can overwrite these methods in your custom uploader to add your custom logic but for most uploaders you will not need to overwrite them as they are "setup" methods for the action that will be performed, and after setup they call the relevant methods that each uploader will implement, like ```uploadFiles()``` or ```uploadRepeatableFiles()```.

-The base uploader class has most of the functionality implemented and use **"strategy methods"** to configure the underlying behavior.
+Notice this custom class you're creating is extending `Backpack\CRUD\app\Library\Uploaders\Uploader`.
+That base uploader class has most of the functionality implemented and uses **"strategy methods"** to configure the underlying behavior.

 **`shouldUploadFiles`** - a method that returns a boolean to determine if the files should be uploaded.
 By default it returns true, but you can overwrite it to add your custom logic.